 Importance of the Right of First Refusal Clause

-It allows you to control who can become a shareholder in the company and maintain the current ownership structure.
-This helps protect the company against the arrival of new, unwanted shareholders.
+It helps control who can become a shareholder in the company and maintains the current ownership structure.
+This helps protect the company from the arrival of unwanted new shareholders.

 Exit clauses